-Bill Wiggin, Member of Parliament for North Herefordshire, lives with his wife Milly near Ledbury, in Herefordshire.
-They have three children, Rosie, 14, Jack, 11, and Toby, 9, all of whom were born at Hereford hospital.
-The Wiggin family has strong roots in the area.
-Bill’s father used to farm near Upton on Severn, and Special Metals Wiggin Ltd was founded by his great grandfather.
+Bill lives with his wife Milly in Upton Bishop in Herefordshire.
+Their three children, Rosie, Jack and Toby, all were born in Hereford.
+Bill’s family has strong roots in the area, with Special Metals Wiggin Ltd having been founded by Bill’s great-grandfather.

 Bill’s interests include farming and country sports.
 He keeps a small herd of Hereford cattle and chickens on his farm.